georgeflanagin/usersetup/README.md

 [4] If the user already exists on the remote host, you can still use this command to transfer keys and do the remainder of the setup.

+[5] The program can be run anywhere on the network; i.e., the target computer where the user is to be created can be *this* computer.